scale-it/algo-builder/docs/guide/deployer.md

 - Run Mode: In run mode user can access checkpoints, create logs but cannot write/modify checkpoints.
 Files placed in nested folders of `scripts/` folder are considered to be run in this mode.
 Ex: `scripts/transfer/run-script.js`.

-  Note: In run mode user can `deploy`, `update`, `delete` or perform all these operations in a group transaction using `executeTransaction` function but the `checkpoints will not be created/modified when using run mode.`
+  Note: In run mode user can `deploy`, `update`, `delete` or perform all these operations in a group transaction using [`executeTransaction`](https://algobuilder.dev/api/algob/modules.html#executetransaction) function but the `checkpoints will not be created when using run mode.`

 Read more about deployment and scripts in our [spec](https://paper.dropbox.com/doc/Algorand-builder-specs--A_yfjbGmtkx5BYMOy8Ha50~uAg-Vcdp0XNngizChyUWvFXfs#:uid=213683005476107006060621&h2=Scripts).